Generating Secure Passwords for your Linux Server

 pwgen -sync 16

 Once installed, here’s an explanation of the command I’m using above.
-You can fine-tune it to meet your needs.
+You can fine-tune it to meet your needs:

--s, –secure: Generate completely random, hard-to-memorize passwords.
+• -s, --secure generates random, hard-to-memorize passwords.

-16: the length of generated passwords.
+• Specifying 16 sets the desired length of the generated passwords.

 Need fewer generated passwords?
 Use pwgen -sync 16 1 where 1 = the number of password results.